apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks-on-new-kubernetes-cluster.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Install kbcli and KubeBlocks on a new Kubernetes cluster
+# Install KubeBlocks on a new Kubernetes cluster

-To install kbcli and KubeBlocks to an new Kubernetes cluster on both local and cloud environment, you can use Playground.
+To install KubeBlocks to an new Kubernetes cluster on both local and cloud environment, you can use Playground.
 To install kbcli and KubeBlocks on existed Kubernetes cluster, see [Install kbcli and KubeBlocks on the existed Kubernetes cluster](./install-kbcli-and-kubeblocks-on-the-existed-kubernetes-clusters.md).

 ## Install kbcli and KubeBlocks on local host